How to complain

 This is the end of the process for complaints about our services.

 We value your feedback.
-It helps us to learn how we can keep making improvements to our services.
-To help us do this, we may contact you after your complaint has been settled, to ask you how you felt we handled it.
+It helps us learn how to keep improving our services.
+After your complaint has been resolved, we may contact you to ask how you felt we handled it.

 What is not covered by this process

-There are some areas that are not covered by our complaints process.
-This is because there’s already another process in place.
+Some areas aren’t covered by our complaints process because there’s already another process in place.

 These areas include: